-15. Compensation to debtor if petition malicious or vexatious
+15. Compensation to debtor if petition is an abuse of court's procedure or malicious or vexatious

-Whenever the Court is satisfied that a petition for the sequestration of a debtor's estate is malicious or vexatious, the Court may allow the debtor forthwith to prove any damage which he may have sustained by reason of the provisional sequestration of his estate and award him such compensation as it may deem fit.
+Whenever the court is satisfied that a petition for the sequestration of a debtor's estate is an abuse of the court's procedure or is malicious or vexatious, the court may allow the debtor forthwith to prove any damage which he or she may have sustained by reason of the presentation of the petition and award him or her such compensation as it may deem fit.